 This policy relates to safeguarding and child protection concerns and sits within a suite of other safeguarding policies.
 Our policy applies to all staff (teaching and non-teaching), governors and volunteers, temporary and supply staff working in our school.
-It will be reviewed at least annually by the Governing Body and is line with Wolverhampton Multi-agency safeguarding arrangements, the expectations of the Department for Education and Ofsted which inspects schools' safeguarding arrangements.
+It will be reviewed at least annually by the Governing Body and is line with our local safeguarding procedures (Wolverhampton Multi-agency safeguarding arrangements), the expectations of the Department for Education and Ofsted which inspects schools' safeguarding arrangements.

-Policies include: School's attendance, admissions, allegations, behaviour, code of conduct, Health and safety, anti-bullying, physical intervention, medical needs, drugs, equality of opportunity, Educational visits, intimate care, whistleblowing policy, Esafety/online safety policy, British Values policy, PSHE, Preventing extremism and radicalisation policy, safer recruitment, whistleblowing, CME, Physical Intervention, Intimate Care policy.
+Policies include: attendance and punctuality, admissions, managing allegations, positive behaviour for learning, staff code of conduct, cyber security and acceptable use, Health and safety, anti-bullying, physical intervention, medical needs, drugs, equality of opportunity, Educational visits, intimate care, whistleblowing, Online safety, PSHE/ RSE, Preventing extremism and radicalisation, safer recruitment, whistleblowing.